MrHedmad/kerblam-paper/src/main.typ

 For instance, many programming languages require specific folder layouts in order to create self-contained, distributed software.
 Take, for instance, the Python programming language: to create a Python package, a specific project layout has to be followed @PackagingPythonProjects.
 This is visible also in @fig:frequency_graph, with the presence of the "project" folder, and many files specific to Python packages, crucially, in the locations required by Python build backends.
-Something similar occurs for many other programming languages, such as R @PackageStructureState, Rust @CreatingNewPackage and many others.
+Something similar occurs for many programming languages, such as R @PackageStructureState and Rust @CreatingNewPackage, among others.

 However, a researcher might not want to create self-contained, distributed software.
-Languages like Python and R can interpret and execute single-file scripts which achieve some goal.
+Languages like Python and R can interpret and execute single-file scripts which achieve some goal, i.e. "scripting".
+As scripting is so fast, convenient and easy to do, it is the most common method of doing data analysis.
-This exacerbates the fragmentation of project structures, since it adds a lot of flexibility during the development process.
+Scripting exacerbates the fragmentation of project structures, since it adds a lot of flexibility during the development process.
+In particular, the environment of execution now becomes much more relevant: which packages are installed and at which versions, the order that the scripts were read and executed, sometimes, even the order of _which lines_ in the scripts are (manually) run become important to the success of the overall analysis.

+This increased flexibility is obviously useful for the research process, which requires a lot of flexibility and the ability to change quickly in order to adapt to new findings, especially during exploratory research.

+The principles presented here aim to retain this essential flexibility but at the same time push for increased standardization of methods, avoiding the most common and dangerous pitfalls one can encounter during the process of data analysis.

 === 1.
 Use a version control system
-At its core, software is a collection of text files.
-This includes data analysis software.
+At its core, software is a collection of text files, and this includes data analysis software.
 While working on code, it is important to record the differences between the different versions of these files.
 This is very useful, especially during the research process, to "retrace our steps" or to attempt new methodologies without the fear of losing any previous work.
-Such records are also useful as provenance information, and potentially as proof of authorship similarly to what a laboratory notebook does for a "wet-lab" experimental biologist.
+Such records are also useful as provenance information, and potentially as proof of authorship similarly to what a laboratory notebook does for a "wet-lab" experimental researcher.

-There is consolidated software to act as a version control system.
+There is consolidated software that can be used as a version control system.
-The overwhelming majority of projects use `git` as a version control system, although others exist.
+The overwhelming majority of projects use `git` to this aim, although others exist.
 Platforms that integrate `git` such as GitHub (#link("https://github.com")[github.com]) and GitLab (#link("https://gitlab.com")[gitlab.com]) and increasingly used for data analysis both as a collaboration tool during the project and a sharing platform afterwards.

-The first principle is therefore: use a version control system, such as `git`.
+The first principle is therefore this: use a version control system, such as `git`.

-From this principle a few practical observations stem:
+A few practical observations stem from this principle:
 - Version control good practices, such as atomic commits, meaningful commit messages, and more;
 - Version control discourages the upload of very large (binary) files, so input and output data cannot be efficiently shared through such a system;
 - Code collaboration, and indeed more generally collaboration techniques such as "Github Flow" or "trunk based development" @appletonStreamedLinesBranching1998 @GitHubFlow can be useful and indeed can promote a more efficient workflow method in data analysis disciplines such as bioinformatics.
-- The core unit of a project should be a code repository.
+- The core unit of a project should be a code repository, containing everything related to that project.

 The usage of a version control system has implications also for FAIR-ness.
 Leveraging remote platforms can be fundamental for both Findability and Accessibility.